Deprecated: Function create_function() is deprecated in /home/www/Wunderlander_neu/wp-content/plugins/wp-spamshield/wp-spamshield.php on line 2033

 In Greece I eat pickled and seafood until I burst.
 Why go to these great countries when you can get burgers, schnitzel and doner kebabs at home!
 Local food is cheap, healthy and delicious.
 It allows us to experience the diversity of the world’s products first-hand.

 As a real foodie, I am always open to new smells, tastes and combinations.
 I often tip my ears in restaurants and cafés.
 If other guests ask for dishes or recommendations at their tables, the waiter explains everything in detail, the gold is worth it.
 Of course, if you understand the national language.

 I have been able to make many new discoveries like this.
 Call it spying or eavesdropping: enjoyment and love allow everything.
 All right… but almost everything.
 By the way, I came across THIS delicacy in southern France.

 If you get a chance, don’t hesitate to eat the strange things offered in a new country.
 Normally, you won’t be able to try things like scorpions, ants or lamb testicles or whatever the local specialty is.

 So go ahead and try something new.
 It’ll be something you remember forever.
 Don’t worry so much about digestibility or disease.
 Make sure things are well cooked or, if they are raw specialties, come from a reliable and clean kitchen.
 As for the quite high standard in kitchens around, the European local food is quiet trustworthy.

 The best thing for me to do when I travel is to experience the local specialties, the people and above all the food culture.

 What we eat and how we cook our food is tied to the countries or surroundings in which we live.
 Bringing a recipe, a new idea or even ingredients from a trip is for the best!
+I always took so many inspirations home, to make a change to the German kitchen.
 And it is definitely a way to make everyday cooking at home more interesting.
 Often a completely new spin in an already known recipe results.